isomerpages/moe-taonan/_departments/Student Leadership/Student Leadership.md

 A leader with a heart, mind and spirit

 **Mission** <br>
-To nurture students who demonstrate the potential to become future leaders of the nation with the desired leadership qualities and skills so that they can continue to contribute to a better society
+To nurture students who demonstrate the potential to become future leaders of the nation with the desired leadership qualities and skills so that they can continue to contribute to a better society.

 ![](/images/Banner_SLD_2021.jpg)